Art and Art History Department

-4. MFA - Art Project: The culmination of the degree is the MFA - Art thesis project which must demonstrate the professional level of the candidate's accomplishment.
-After admission to candidacy the thesis project will be developed under the guidance of the candidate's MFA - ART project committee chair with the assistance of the project committee.
+4. MFA - Art Project: The culmination of the degree is the MFA - Art culminating project which must demonstrate the professional level of the candidate's accomplishment.
+After admission to candidacy the culminating project will be developed under the guidance of the candidate's MFA - ART project committee chair with the assistance of the project committee.
 Upon the committee's prior approval of the completed work, projects will be appropriately exhibited in accordance with departmental requirements.

 All candidates must also submit to the Department of Art and Art History a satisfactory report of the project, following the department's approved format.
 MFA project reports will document the creative project and the creative process and context for that project with color images that illustrate each work in the project.
-The project report and the image record (in the case of studio projects) must be approved by the candidate's project committee and by the art graduate advisor before the degree may be awarded.
+The project report and the image record (in the case of studio projects) must be approved by the candidate's culminating project committee and by the art graduate advisor before the degree may be awarded.

-5. Final Examination: The candidate must successfully complete an oral examination based on the area of the MFA - Art project.
+5. Final Examination: The candidate must successfully complete an oral examination based on the area of the MFA - Art culminating project.